 Please see the list below of all the culture passes the Bedford Hills Library as to offer:

-Sitting at the foot of the Wiechquaekeck Trail, an old Algonquin trade route (aka Broadway), the American Indian Museum’s New York location shares the Washington, D.C., location’s incredible collection and its commitment to celebrating the diverse history and contemporary voices of Native peoples throughout the western hemisphere.
+Sitting at the foot of the Wiechquaekeck Trail, an old Algonquin trade route (aka Broadway), the museum shares the Washington, D.C., location’s incredible collection and its commitment to celebrating the diverse history and contemporary voices of Native peoples.

 Wednesday General Admission: Pay-what-you-wish donation.